davidtranhq/davidtranhq.github.io/index.md

 layout: default
 ---

-I am a second-year CS + Math undergraduate at the University of Western Ontario.
+I am a CS + Math undergraduate at the University of Western Ontario.
-Most of my work consists of open-source contributions to libraries and [personal projects](/projects) that I find useful and/or fun.

 Currently, I'm doing research in machine learning and its applications to neuroscience at [The Brain and Mind Institute](https://www.uwo.ca/bmi/).

 I also occasionally write about interesting topics and problems I've come across.
 (Check them out [here](/posts)!)

+See [/notes](/notes) for some of my class notes and [/projects](/projects) for projects I've made and worked on.